PINKTAIGAH/RestoreGAN/README.md

 CHECKPOINT_GEN_LOAD = "../models/gen.pth.tar"    # Generator weights
 ~~~

-## Using trained network in production
+## Using trained network in productio

 (**Work in progress**)
 You can initialise a new instance of the generator in a new script and load pretrained weights to it.
 The generator will now act as an image dejitter filter.

+## Acknowledgments

+Architecture of model is inspired by [RestoreGAN](https://www.mdpi.com/1424-8220/21/14/4693).
+Structure of the training and discriminator scripts are based on the GAN implementations of [Aladdin Persson](https://github.com/aladdinpersson/Machine-Learning-Collection)